tenpy/tenpy/doc/intro/input_output.rst

   (but with the same object entries).

 Finally, we have to mention that many TeNPy classes are :class:`~tenpy.tools.io.Hdf5Exportable`.
-In particular, the :class:`Array` supports this.
+In particular, the :class:`~tenpy.linalg.np_conserved.Array` supports this.
 To see what the exact format for those classes is, look at the `save_hdf5` and `from_hdf5` methods of those classes.

 .. note ::
-    There can be multiple possible formats to reconstruct the same object.
+    There can be multiple possible output formats for the same object.
     The dictionary -- with the format for simple keys or general keys -- is such an example, but userdefined classes can use the same technique in their `from_hdf5` method.
+    The user might also explicitly choose a "lossy" output format (e.g. "flat" for np_conserved Arrays and LegCharges).